Lake whitefish: Conservation

-A major threat to the lake whitefish is an invasive parasite species, the sea lamprey.
-It is one of a number of species (in addition to the lake trout and lake herring) aggressively attacked by sea lamprey.
-In Lake Michigan the sea lamprey began to decimate indigenous fish populations in the 1930s and 1940s.
-It may have entered the Great Lakes region through the Erie Canal which opened in 1825. and spread even further in 1919 with improvements to the Welland Canal from Lake Ontario to Lake Erie, Lake Michigan, Lake Huron, and Lake Superior.
+A major threat to the lake whitefish is the invasive sea lamprey.
+In Lake Michigan sea lamprey began to decimate indigenous fish populations in the 1930s and 1940s.
+It may have entered the Great Lakes region through the Erie Canal which opened in 1825. and spread even further in 1919 with improvements to the Welland Canal.
 In Lakes Michigan and Huron, the invasive Quagga mussel poses a threat by filtering out the zooplankton that are the main food source for juvenile whitefish.

 Evolution

-Since the end of the last glaciation (about 12,000 years ago), whitefish have re-colonized many North American lakes, from different directions, from refugia that represent genetically diverged stocks or races.
-After the invasions, the whitefish have also diversified into different populations locally, such that now in many lakes two main ecotypes are recognized within the species: a normal and a dwarf ecotype.
+Since the end of the last glaciation (about 12,000 years ago), whitefish have colonized many North American lakes, from different directions, from refugia that represent genetically diverged stocks or races.
+Whitefish diversified into different populations locally, such that now in many lakes two main ecotypes are recognized within the species: a normal and a dwarf ecotype.
 These normal and dwarf ecotypes are mainly differentiated by the benthic and pelagic zone they occupy, respectively.
 Normal whitefish also grow much bigger and live much longer than the dwarf ecotype.

 Many of these populations live in sympatry, yet are reproductively isolated.
 The fact that they are young species makes them prime candidate to study the evolutionary forces driving their ecological divergence and reproductive isolation.